islandora-interest-groups/Islandora-Metadata-Committee/README.md

 _Formerly known as the Metadata Interest Group._

+## Metadata Interest Meetings

 Metadata Interest Meetings are open to all and are regularly held on the __first Monday of the month, from 1-2 PM Eastern Time__ (North America).
 Meeting agendas can be found in the [Meetings](https://github.com/islandora-interest-groups/Islandora-Metadata-Committee/tree/main/Meetings) subdirectory of this repository.
 Updates (including changes to meeting times) can be found in Islandora's `#metadata` Slack channel or on the [Islandora mailing list](https://groups.google.com/g/islandora).

-Meetings include a combination of Committee deliverables (as needed) and community of practice discussions.
+Meetings include a combination of working on Committee deliverables (as needed) and community of practice discussions.
 All are welcome!

 ## Membership